OP-Archives/xQc-site/README.md

-# MOONMOON
+# XQC

-Watch all of MOONMOON's Vods with Chat Replay!
+Watch all of xQc's Vods with Chat Replay!

 ## Available Scripts